A Lipschitz Bandits Approach for Continuous Hyperparameter Optimization: Introduction

 In practice, many hyperparameters need to be chosen from continuous spaces.
 An important example is the learning rate; See Figure \ref{fig:landscape} for an illustration.
 From Figure \ref{fig:landscape} we observe: (1) the choice of hyperparameters has a great impact on model performance; (2) the objective function is continuous, but not well-behaving.
 Similar hyperparameters include weight parameters, noise schedules in stochastic models, and so on.
 There have been a lot of methods developed to tackle these problems, model-based \citep{10.5555/3104322.3104451,shahriari2015taking,falkner2018bohb,huang2022improving} or model-free \citep{wu2011experiments,bergstra2012random,jamieson2016non,li2017hyperband}.
 However, existing model-based methods lack theoretical guarantees, unless harsh conditions are imposed; model-free methods seldomly search over the hyperparameter space adaptively, which may lead to inefficiency and worse final performance.
 Therefore, we need a method that (1) takes advantage of the continuity of objective function to guide searching; (2) has better theoretical guarantees than model-based methods.

 To this end, we develop a new bandit-based approach for continuous HPO problems.
 When modeling HPO as a bandit problem, the hyperparameter configuration corresponds to arm, and the learning output corresponds to loss or reward.
 In this work, we formulate continuous HPO as a pure-exploration Lipschitz bandit problem, where the search space contains infinite arms, and the aim is to find the arm with minimal loss.
 We assume that the loss function is Lipschitz.
-This condition captures the fact that closer hyperparameters tend to have similar losses.
-We take advantage of the Lipschitz property to design efficient HPO algorithms.
+This assumption captures the fact that closer hyperparameters tend to have similar losses, and we take advantage of it to design efficient HPO algorithms.

 We propose Batched Lipschitz Exploration (BLiE) algorithm to solve this pure exploration problem.
 BLiE adaptively learns the landscape of objective function, and automatically assign more budget to promising hyperparameters.
 To sum up, BLiE has three advantages: